dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 If you're not migrating data warehouses at the moment, then you have access to exact same SQL dialect inside of dbt that you have working directly in a SQL browser - dbt SQL compiles to your warehouse's SQL dialect at runtime.

-## Creating sources from table references
+## Step 2: Create sources from table references

 <WistiaVideo id="m1a5p32rny" />